nickajeglin/Eurorack-pcbs/README.md

 **VCF:** low priority for now--> maybe I'll make a tranisitor ladder VCF.

 **VCS:** PCB's are in, most of the pots are reversed as well as all of the SOT23 transistors.
 Otherwise it **kicks ass**.
 I haven't asked the kassutronics guy permission to post this one yet, but I'll get around to it once I've got a solid rework strategy for V1.0.

+**LOGIC**: COMING SOON!!11!
+I'm excited about this one.
+It's my first real honest to god module design!
+3 input attenuverting mixer that goes into analog AND, OR, an averager, and a comparator.
+You can use the attenuverters alone by plugging into the first row of jacks.
+This removes the corresponding signal from the logic section.
+Input 3 is normalled to +10V so it's attenuverter acts as the cutoff control if you don't plug anything into that jack.
+PCB's arrived 2019-10-01, waiting impatiently on the mouser order to test.

 # General Notes